-§ 25-202.1 Best Management Practice (BMP).
+§ 25-202.3 Best Management Practice (BMP).

-The term "Best Management Practice" or "BMP" shall mean activities, facilities, measures, or procedures used to manage stormwater quantity and quality impacts from the Regulated Activities listed in § 25-104(b), to meet State Water Quality Requirements, to promote groundwater recharge, and to otherwise meet the purposes of this Chapter.
+The term "Best Management Practice" or "BMP" shall mean activities, facilities, designs, measures, or procedures used to manage stormwater impacts from Regulated Activities, to meet State Water Quality Requirements, to promote groundwater recharge, and to otherwise meet the purposes of this Chapter.
+Stormwater BMPs are commonly grouped into one of two broad categories or measures, defined for purposes of this Chapter as: